Youth Orchestra

 Where and when does the CBSO Youth Orchestra meet?

-The Orchestra meets for one week at a time in school half-term holidays (February), for a week long course of rehearsals followed by a concert.
+The orchestra meets in the Autumn half term for a week long course of rehearsals followed by a concert.
 Rehearsals are usually between 10am and 5pm, with occasional evening sessions.
 Rehearsals are usually held in CBSO Centre, Berkley Street, Birmingham.
 Concerts are usually at Symphony Hall, Birmingham.

 What standard and age do I need to be to apply?